paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 1. Sign in using the provided credentials.
 1. Locate your Dev Box and click on the `Open in RDP client` button
 1. Click on the `Connect` button
-1. Wait until the Dec Box starts
+1. Wait until the Dev Box starts
 1. Open VS Code
 1. Check the installed extensions, you should be able to see Azure and Github extensions (among others)